MatthijsMu/MatthijsMu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Statistics and Probability
+  - Analysis, Measure, Probability
-  - Mathematical Analysis
+  - Algorithms
-  - Algorithms and Datastructures
+  - A bit of Quantum Mechanics

 # Education to show in About widget